Colin-de-Seroux/temporal-model-hybridization/README.md

 cd ros_aml
 npm install
 ```
-Make 1. and 2. in one command
+Generate grammar & build & generate all ROS2 packages accordinf to `ros_config` `.rosaml` files
 ```bash
 npm run all
 ```
 Exemple of **.rosaml** files can be found in `ros_configs`

-Generated packages can be found in `ros2\src`
+Generated packages will be generated in `ros2\src`

 **OR :**